Makeshift/Marauder/Readme.md

 <a id="telegram-bots"></a>
 #### Telegram Bots
-This stack will eventually include my (Telegram bot)[https://github.com/Makeshift/telegram-sonarr-radarr-bot], that will let you add new wanted items to any of the above services.
+This stack will eventually include my [Telegram bot](https://github.com/Makeshift/telegram-sonarr-radarr-bot), that will let you add new wanted items to any of the above services.
 However, at the moment development for it is paused.
 I do intend to continue it at some point.

 <a id="how-do-i-watch-my-media"></a>
 ## How do I watch my media?